Pusty/writeups/ASISCTFQuals2019/README.md

 True
 ```

-The numbers before the dots are the ASCII characters and the numbers behind them are the position they should be at.
+A quick look at the numbers and it becomes visible that the numbers before the dots are the ASCII characters and the numbers behind them are the position they should be at.
 A small sorting script reveals the flag:
 ```python
 l = [95.18, 85.15, 49.12, 83.02, 57.11, 95.27, 95.06, 95.35, 105.37, 63.41, 78.25, 108.21, 49.24, 79.1, 76.23, 89.22, 125.44, 77.31, 95.3, 112.33, 123.05, 95.14, 95.07, 55.4, 83.04, 101.17, 48.2, 33.43, 71.08, 52.32, 53.16, 51.13, 78.29, 104.39, 73.03, 51.26, 33.42, 65.01, 48.09, 80.19, 57.38, 105.28, 82.36, 53.34]